SaltLAN/Configuration/SETUP.md

 iface eth1 inet static
  address 10.0.0.1 # router address
- netmask 255.255.255.0 # the netmask of the network network 10.0.0.0 # vase address for the network broadcast 10.0.0.255 # broadcast address
+ netmask 255.255.255.0 # the netmask of the network network 10.0.0.0 # base address for the network broadcast 10.0.0.255 # broadcast address
 ```